 - API security issues

-- Infrastructure misconfigurations
+- Cloud and infrastructure misconfigurations

 Getting Started